TanushreeYandra/data-512-final-project/README.md

 ### Data Descriptions

-This analysis used five pre-existing datasets and generated an additional dataset using an API.
-The five pre-existing datasets are available in the [Data folder]() of this repository.
+This analysis used five pre-existing datasets (wildfires, GDP, unemployment rate, personal income per capita, and income inequality)and generated an additional dataset (Air Quality Index)using an API.
+The five pre-existing datasets are available in the [Data folder](https://github.com/TanushreeYandra/data-512-final-project/tree/main/Data) of this repository.

 The first dataset is the [Combined Wildland Fire Datasets for the United States and certain territories, 1800s-Present (combined wildland fire polygons)](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) dataset which was used to retrieve the historical data of wildfires.
 This dataset was collected and aggregated by the US Geological Survey, and is relatively well documented.
 Fire polygons in this dataset are available in ArcGIS and GeoJSON formats.
 The dataset had multiple features about the wildfire including a unqiue ID, fire year, area of fire, fire name, fire type, coordinates of the fire perimeter, etc.